uQr/cordova-docs/DPS_test/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md

   The project structure in Visual Studio 2015 is updated to support third-party CLIs, and to match the Cordova project structure.
 Visual Studio 2013 uses the deprecated project structure.
 We recommend that you create Cordova apps using Visual Studio 2015.

-  >**Caution:**
-  If you are migrating a project from an earlier version of Visual Studio, see this [migration information](./known-issues/known-issues-vs2015.md#known-issues—visual-studio-2015).
+  >**Caution**: If you are migrating a project from an earlier version of Visual Studio, see this [migration information](./known-issues/known-issues-vs2015.md#known-issues—visual-studio-2015).

   The new Cordova project includes four top-level folders: